Logarithmic derivative: Basic properties

 Thus, it is true for any function that the logarithmic derivative of a product is the sum of the logarithmic derivatives of the factors (when they are defined).

 A corollary to this is that the logarithmic derivative of the reciprocal of a function is the negation of the logarithmic derivative of the function:

 just as the logarithm of the reciprocal of a positive real number is the negation of the logarithm of the number.

 More generally, the logarithmic derivative of a quotient is the difference of the logarithmic derivatives of the dividend and the divisor:

 just as the logarithm of a quotient is the difference of the logarithms of the dividend and the divisor.

 Generalising in another direction, the logarithmic derivative of a power (with constant real exponent) is the product of the exponent and the logarithmic derivative of the base:

 just as the logarithm of a power is the product of the exponent and the logarithm of the base.

+Finally, the logarithmic derivative of the exponential function of u is just the derivative of u:

+just as the logarithm of the exponential function of a function is just the original function.

 In summary, both derivatives and logarithms have a product rule, a reciprocal rule, a quotient rule, and a power rule (compare the list of logarithmic identities); each pair of rules is related through the logarithmic derivative.